gatsbyjs/gatsby/packages/gatsby-source-shopify/README.md

 ### Use Shopify CDN

-This is the default behavior and is intended to be used in conjunction with [gatsby-plugin-image][gatsby-plugin-image].
+This is the default behavior and is intended to be used in conjunction with [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/).

 #### Product Featured Media